HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

 ## Experiment on OpenACC offloading

 We begin first by illustarting the functionality of the OpenACC model in terms of parallelism.
-Here the parallelism in OpenACC is performed by exploiting the well-known three levels of parallelism defined by: **gang**, **worker** and **vector** parallelisms, as schematically represented in Fig. 1.
-A **gang** consists of a set of workers (or one worker).
-Each worker
+The concept of parallelism is defined by: **gang**, **worker** and **vector** parallelisms, as schematically represented in Fig. 1.
+The directive **gang** consists of a set of workers (or one worker) (block of threads).
+A block of loop is assigned to each gang...this gets vectorized by means of **vectro** to be run on the processing elements.

+Each compute unit is associated to one gang of threads...in which a block of loop is assigned to.

 Here the **gang** clause has a role of partitioning the loop across gangs.
 **worker** clause enables the partition across workers.